 4. Take up (or re-commit to) yoga and meditation practice.

 I know, I’m biased.
 But yoga and meditation change your perspective.
 If you want to make a shift in your life, settle down and watch your breath.
 Just try it.
 If you already have a practice, look at it again and see if it’s working.
-If you need help, consider joining me on a retreat in British Columbia this year.
+If you need help, consider joining me on a retreat in the Canadian Rockies this year.

 5. Stop gossiping.